jeetzala/aws-ecs-task-manager/README.md

 task-manager-build
 ```

-The build environment uses Docker privileged mode so the pipeline can build the application image.
+The CodeBuild environment uses Docker privileged mode to build the application image.

 The build process:

-1. Authenticate with Amazon ECR
+1. Authenticate to Amazon ECR
 2. Build the Docker image
-3. Run the image locally inside CodeBuild
+3. Start the image locally inside CodeBuild
-4. Test `/health`
+4. Test the `/health` endpoint
 5. Stop the test container
-6. Push the image to ECR
+6. Push the image to Amazon ECR
 7. Render the ECS task definition
 8. Register a new ECS task-definition revision
 9. Update the ECS service